 The Transformation of a Kennedy and a Queen

-As Queen debated whether it was time to discard Green Arrow and permanently embrace his public image, he was suddenly drawn into an assassination attempt against United States Senator Paul Cathcart.
+As Queen debated whether it was time to discard Green Arrow and permanently embrace his public persona, he was suddenly drawn into an assassination attempt against United States Senator Paul Cathcart.
 Now in a coma, Cathcart had been the key architect of a new crime bill and quite possibly the deciding vote for its passage in the Senate.
-It turns out that Cathcart’s enemies were also the enemies of Oliver Queen, and it was only by again assuming the persona of Green Arrow that those adversaries were inevitably brought to justice.
+It turns out that Cathcart’s enemies were also the enemies of Oliver Queen, and it was only by again assuming the mantle of Green Arrow that those adversaries were inevitably brought to justice.

 While the “Senator’s Been Shot!” issue of The Brave and the Bold may have been the start of Oliver Queen’s existential crisis, it was two months later that it fully exploded in the “In Each Man There Is a Demon” narrative of Justice League of America.
 Since his first appearance in 1941, Green Arrow had been depicted as a bland copycat of Batman, a wealthy millionaire who masqueraded as a non-super superhero with a teenage “ward” as a sidekick and plenty of trick arrows to help with his crusade.

-The character’s transformation into something more than mere Batman rip-off first began in The Brave and the Bold when artist Neal Adams made Oliver Queen’s physical features more distinct with the addition of a Van Dyke beard.
+The character’s transformation into something more than mere Batman rip-off began in The Brave and the Bold when artist Neal Adams made Oliver Queen’s physical features more distinct with the addition of a Van Dyke beard.
 Writer Dennis O’Neil then continued that evolution in Justice League of America, erasing Queen’s wealth while likewise giving him a new liberal mission of helping the downtrodden, turning Green Arrow into a social justice warrior as opposed to run-of-the-mill superhero.

 When John F. Kennedy was assassinated in 1963, Robert Kennedy’s lifelong role as brother-protector came to an abrupt end.
 Suddenly faced with having to find a new purpose, Kennedy struggled at first, overcome by the grief and uncertainty that followed the tragic event.
 But like Green Arrow a half-decade later, Robert Kennedy ultimately embarked on his own mission of helping the downtrodden of society, becoming a social justice advocate as opposed to run-of-the-mill politician.

 In the “In Each Man There Is a Demon” narrative of Justice League of America, Oliver Queen must not only come to terms with his new-found poverty but his identity as Green Arrow as well.
 In the previous issue, the Justice League visited the alternate universe of Earth-Two and their return resulted in “evil” versions of the superheroes appearing on their own Earth-One.
-While the Atom, Batman and Black Canary easily dispatch their doppelgängers, Green Arrow struggles with his own.
+While the Atom, Batman, and Black Canary easily dispatch their doppelgängers, Green Arrow struggles with his own.

 “You’ve fought law-breakers but not because you’re good,” his alterative self says after being caught robbing a pawn shop in the poor section of Star City.
 “You maintained the Green Arrow identity because it was fun.
 You enjoyed the thrill of outsmarting foes, you gloried in the fame it brought you.
 But underneath you were always Oliver Queen – much more interested in wealth than heroism.”